Many-body magic via Pauli-Markov chains -- from criticality to gauge theories: Application to Quantum Many-Body Systems

 \section{Application to Quantum Many-Body Systems}

 We apply the TTN based sampling method in Sec.~\ref{sec:ttn_sampling} using the estimators in Eq. \eqref{eq:estimator_n} and Eq. \eqref{eq:estimator_1} to investigate the SREs in various many-body systems, especially near quantum critical points, both in 1D and 2D geometries.
 Unlike MPS, the structure of TTN allows for efficient exploration of systems under periodic boundary conditions (PBC) with similar computational cost as the open boundary conditions~\cite{gerster2014}.
 Therefore, we consider the periodic many-body systems, i.e., ring and torus geometry in 1D and 2D, respectively, to avoid boundary effects.
-For the analysis of statistical errors and the autocorrelation times in the Markov chain samples, we refer to the Appendix~\ref{sec:auto_corr}.
+For the analysis of statistical errors and the autocorrelation times in the Markov chain samples, we refer to the Appendix~\ref{sec:auto_corr}, whereas for the analysis of convergence with bond dimension of the TTN, we refer to the Appendix ~\ref{sec:bond_dim}.

-To obtain the TTN representation of the ground state of many-body systems we perform variational minimization with TTN sweeping algorithm \cite{gerster2014,Silvi2019}, and then employ the the sampling scheme in Sec.~\ref{sec:ttn_sampling} to estimate the SREs of the ground state.
+To obtain the TTN representation of the ground state of many-body systems we perform variational minimization with TTN sweeping algorithm \cite{gerster2014,Silvi2019}, and then employ the sampling scheme in Sec.~\ref{sec:ttn_sampling} to estimate the SREs of the ground state.
 In particular, since the SREs are generally linear in the number of qudits $N$, we focus on the SRE densities $m_n=M_n/N$.

+All of the models we consider possess $\mathbb{Z}_n$ symmetry, with $n = 2$ or $3$, and thus, a two-site update scheme is required to sample only the Pauli strings that preserve the symmetry.
+The Pauli strings that preserve the $\Z_n$ symmetry, generated by $\prod_i Z_i$, are generated by $Z_i$ and $X_i^\dagger X_j$ (up to a phase constant).
+Here, $X$ and $Z$ are the shift and clock operators defined in Eq. \eqref{eq:clock_shift} To ensure that only the Pauli strings that obey the $\Z_n$ symmetry are considered, we generate the candidate Pauli string $P'$ by randomly multiplying the current Pauli string $P$ with either $Z_i$ or $X_i^\dagger X_j$.
+It is easy to see that the update scheme is ergodic.
+For $d=3$, we set the probability to multiply with $Z_i$ or $Z_i^\dagger$ to be equal, so as to satisfy detailed balance.
+For $d=2$, when there is time-reversal-symmetry, the Pauli strings are additionally constrained to those with even numbers of $Y=iZX$.
+As such, the Pauli strings with odd numbers of $Y$ can be directly rejected.